OctopusDeploy/blog/blog/2019-04/metadata-and-work-items/index.md

 We are still looking at/working on how this integration fits in with Azure DevOps.

-Jenkins support will be coming, but we don't have a timeframe on that at this point.
+Jenkins support will be coming, but we don't have a timeframe for that right now.

 ## Jira

 So far everything we've talked about is build server and Octopus centric and holds true for anyone using Octopus.
-Let's have a look now at what else you get if you're using hosted Jira.
+Let's look at what else you get if you're using hosted Jira.

 The new Jira Issue Tracker extension in Octopus ties in with the [deployment dashboard](https://confluence.atlassian.com/bamboo/viewing-bamboo-activity-in-jira-applications-399377384.html) functionality in Jira, so you can get deployment feedback the same as if you were using BitBucket Pipelines.